jvlnunes/wazuhTradeIn/README.md

 Acknowledgements
 This project uses the following external libraries:

     requests: for making API requests
     tqdm:     for displaying the progress bar

 Contact Information
-For questions or issues, contact Jvnunes at [Your Email].
+For questions or issues, contact Jv Nunes at [jv.nunes@tradein.com.br].

 Example Use Case
 To import events from a remote API into a local database, run the following command: